-This summary briefly states the principal risks and uncertainties facing our business that could affect the Holdco Common Stock, and are only a select portion of those risks.
-A more complete statement of those risks and uncertainties is set forth in the section titled "Risk Factors" below, which is qualified in its entirety by that more complete statement.
-You should carefully read the entire statement and the other Risk Factors when considering the risks and uncertainties as part of your evaluation of an investment in Holdco Common Stock.
+This summary briefly states the principal risks and uncertainties facing our business that could affect Holdco Common Stock, which are only a select portion of those risks.
+A more complete statement of those risks and uncertainties is set forth immediately following this summary, which is qualified in its entirety by that more complete statement.
+You should carefully read the entire statement and "Risk Factors" when considering the risks and uncertainties as part of your evaluation of an investment in Holdco Common Stock.